tryolabs/metamon/README.md

 ##Motivation
 Setting up a development environment when starting a new project always turns out to be a tiresome and time consuming task.
-Metamon is a collection of Anislbe Playbooks that aims to correct this by providing a standarized, automated and generic\* environment (both for development and production).
+Metamon is a collection of Ansible Playbooks that aims to correct this by providing a standarized, automated and generic\* environment (both for development and production).
 This way projects can be started a lot faster by just being able to jump directly into development.

 Although Metamon is easily extensible by adding new Ansible roles, it is a better fit for people who use Django + Gunicorn + Nginx + PostgreSQL.